Pregnancy & Feet

 - If you are driving for a long period of time, take regular breaks to stretch your legs to promote circulation.

-- Exercise regularly to promote overall health; walking is the best exercise.
+- Exercise regularly to promote overall health; walking is the best medicine.

 - Drink plenty of water to keep the body hydrated.
 This helps the body retain less fluid.